zjedi/hugo-scroll/README.md

 # Hugo Scroll
 A [Hugo](https://gohugo.io/) theme for pretty, quick and simple single-page websites.

-For live demo of master branch, please visit https://zjedi.github.io/hugo-scroll/.
 ![Test](https://github.com/zjedi/hugo-scroll/workflows/CI/badge.svg?branch=master&event=push)

+## Live demo

+The current default branch is automatically deployed and can be seen at https://zjedi.github.io/hugo-scroll/.

 As a fallback, see a screenshot which may be a bit outdated: ![Screenshot Hugo Scroll Theme](https://raw.githubusercontent.com/zjedi/hugo-scroll/master/images/tn.png)